Diabetes

 Start and continue your patients on RYBELSUS® (semaglutide)

-Important information for properly prescribing RYBELSUS®.
+Important information for properly dosing and prescribing RYBELSUS®.

 Indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.